IP-CAM/Coinpal-Payment-Extension-for-Opencart-v.3.x/README.md

 ![](./img/api-key.png)

 ## Step 2: Installing the Coinpal Plugin on your OpenCart Site.
-1. Click the  [Coinpal plug](https://github.com/coinpal-io/plug_opencart/blob/master/coinpal.ocmod.zip)  Download Coinpal OpenCart Payment Plug
+1. Click on the [Coinpal plugin](https://github.com/coinpal-io/plug_opencart/blob/master/coinpal.ocmod.zip) to download the Coinpal OpenCart Payment Plug.

-2. Go to your OpenCart admin area and click on plugins management -> plugins installation -> upload
+2. Navigate to your OpenCart admin area and follow this path: plugins management -> plugins installation -> upload.

 ![](./img/upload.png)